 Wildflower meadow creation

 During meadow creation, sub-soil was spread across the area and a diverse wildflower seed mix of known provenance was sown.
-The seed mix included the annuals Corn marigold (Glebionis segetum), Field forget me not (Myosotis arvensis), the biennials Wild carrot (Daucus carota), Vipers bugloss (Echium vulgare) and the perennials Common knapweed (Centaurea nigra) and Field scabious (Knautia arvensis) as well as many other species.
+The seed mix included the annuals Corn marigold, Field forget me not, the biennials Wild carrot, Vipers bugloss and the perennials Common knapweed and Field scabious as well as many other species.

-The meadow proved to be very popular with pollinating insects including Small tortoiseshell butterfly (Aglais urticae), Marmalade hoverfly (Epysyrphus balteatus), Buff tailed bee (Bombus terrestris), Common carder bee (Bombus pascuorum) and Common wasp (Vespula vulgaris).
+The meadow proved to be very popular with pollinating insects including Small tortoiseshell butterfly (Aglais urticae), Marmalade hoverfly (Episyrphus balteatus), Buff tailed bumblebee (Bombus terrestris), Common carder bee (Bombus pascuorum) and Common wasp (Vespula vulgaris).

 Meadow at Muirton (c) Suzanne Burgess